-A. Housing
+A. Housing, Design & Character

 A1.
 In accordance with the Vision and Objective 1, the focus of development shall be to provide new housing to meets the needs of a growing community.
-Development will need to be imaginatively and well designed so as to compliment rather than to stand out from existing buildings in the Area (Objective 2).
+All development in the Area will need to be imaginatively and well designed so as to complement rather than to stand out from existing buildings in the Area (Objective 2).

 A2.
 The NPPF states as a core planning principle (article 17) that planning should "always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings".
+It also states (56) that "good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people".
 The London Plan (Policy 7.6) says that "architecture should make a positive contribution to a coherent public realm, streetscape and wider cityscape.
 It should incorporate the highest quality materials and designs appropriate to its context".
-These policies shall be clearly and demonstrably applied in the Area.
+These policies shall be clearly and demonstrably applied in Fortune Green and West Hampstead.